 Operator overloading is an important concept in C++.
-It is a type of polymorphism in which an operator is overloaded to give user defined meaning to it.
+It is polymorphism in which an operator is overloaded to give user defined meaning to it.
 Overloaded operator is used to perform operation on user-defined data type.
 For example '+' operator can be overloaded to perform addition on various data types, like for Integer, String(concatenation) etc.

 Almost any operator can be overloaded in C++.
 However there are few operator which can not be overloaded.
 Operator that are not overloaded are follows